What yoga is for me

 I love myself exactly the way I am

 I am getting better with practice perseverance and patience

 what do I need, who I am in this yoga community?

 what do I want to learn?

-The most beautiful thing of this continuous practice is that with this energy I find more and more information on this topic and people who share this idea.
+The most beautiful thing about this continuous practice is that with this energy I find more and more information on this topic and people who share this idea.
 I feel I am not alone in this.
-I am open to find authentic people who truly inspire me by being themselves by sharing their struggles, questions, passion and love for life and yoga.
+I am open to finding authentic people who truly inspire me by being themselves by sharing their struggles, questions, passion, and love for life and yoga.

 As I entered the studio in my normal day to day wear, i was welcomed by one of the yoga teachers.
 I recognized him from the videoclips on the website.
 In my best spanish I said that I was a little early and he replied that everybody will be coming soon.